bit-js/blitz/README.md

 API usage is the same as `Blitz`.
 For wildcard parameters like `/cats/*`, `Blitz` does count `/cats` as matched while `EdgeRouter` does not.

-`EdgeRouter` should be used in edge runtimes as `Blitz` is way faster in any other scenarios.
+`EdgeRouter` should be used in edge runtimes as `Blitz` is around 2x faster in any other scenarios.

 ### FS router
 A cross-runtime file system router API.